Higher associativity of Moore spectra: Proof of the

 The polytope $\K^4$ is the pentagon.
 Given a multiplication $\mu_2$, there are five different four-fold multiplications, producing five different maps from $X^{ \times 4}$ to $X$.
 These multiplications can be encoded by five different binary trees with four leaves.
 These trees label the five vertices of $\K^4$ (see Figure~\ref{fig:K4}).
 Moreover, if the multiplication is homotopy associative, i.e. $\mu_3$ exists, then one can construct homotopies between any two four-fold multiplications.
 These homotopies can be glued together to give a map

-The edges of $\K^4$ are denoted by the planar rooted trees with $4$ leaves and one internal vertex.
-One should note that the arrangement is such that the tree that represents the edge can be obtained by collapsing one of the edges of the trees that represent the adjacent vertices.
+The edges of $\K^4$ are denoted by the planar rooted trees with four leaves and exactly one internal vertex.
+The arrangement is such that the tree that represents an edge can be obtained by collapsing one of the branches of those trees that represent one of the adjacent vertices.
 If the map $\partial \mu_4$ is homotopic to a constant map, then we can use this homotopy to obtain a map